-A moderately easy 5.2km loop walk through Kalamunda National Park in the Perth Hills, with lovely views of Helena River and the valley’s wandoo woodland, leading to a beautiful outlook of the Lower Helena Pipehead Dam.
+A moderately easy 5.2km loop walk through Beelu National Park in the Perth Hills, with lovely views of Helena River and the valley’s wandoo woodland, leading to a beautiful outlook of the Lower Helena Pipehead Dam.
 Beautiful orchids flourish during Western Australia’s popular wildflower season.

 About the Trail

-Helena Pipehead Walk is a moderately easy walk through Kalamunda National Park in Helena Valley, located 23km (30 minute drive) north-east of Perth in the Perth Hills.
+Helena Pipehead Walk is a moderately easy walk through Beelu National Park in Helena Valley, located 23km (30 minute drive) north-east of Perth in the Perth Hills.
 The 5.2km loop trail follows the Helena River and overlooks the valley and its wandoo woodland, with spectacular views following the water pipe that leads to Lower Helena Pipehead Dam.